Clinical Hospital Dubrava: History

 There are plans to enlarge the current hospital by an additional 300 beds by extending it over what is currently the ground floor labs and research facilities and adding 7 floors.
 Plans call for a new surgical wing and additional labs and hospital wards.

 Currently the hospital is among the best medical facilities in the country, ranked 3rd nationwide by number and scope of treatments and specialists.
-Currently the hospital has a total area of 80470 m2 and serves mainly the eastern Zagreb boroughs, annually performing 18,000 major surgical/medical procedures and 1.4 million other medical treatments for population of 280,000 residents.
+Currently, the hospital has a total area of 80470 m2 and serves mainly the eastern Zagreb boroughs, annually performing 18,000 major surgical/medical procedures and 1.4 million other medical treatments for a population of 280,000 residents.

 On 2 November 2020, Clinical Hospital Dubrava became a dedicated COVID-19 hospital.